Photo by Shutterstock

 As we head into the holiday travel season, residents are being asked to stay closer to home.

-In a request that is starting to be echoed by several state officials throughout the country as we head in the busy holiday travel season, the governors of California, Oregon, and Washington on Friday issued a joint statement urging residents to stay close to home and are advising against nonessential out-of-state travel.
+San Francisco’s mandatory quarantine order comes a little more than one month after the governors of California, Oregon, and Washington issued a joint statement urging residents to stay close to home and advising against nonessential out-of-state travel.

-The governors are also asking—not requiring—residents and visitors entering from out-of-state, including international travelers, to self-quarantine for 14 days.
+The governors are asking residents and visitors entering from out of state, including international travelers, to self-quarantine for 14 days.

 The Western state officials have asked that individuals limit their interactions to their immediate household.

 “If you do not need to travel, you shouldn’t.
-This will be hard, especially with Thanksgiving around the corner.
+This will be hard, especially with [the holidays] around the corner.
 But the best way to keep your family safe is to stay close to home,” stated Oregon Governor Kate Brown.

 The governors asked travelers to refer the U.S. Centers for Disease Control and Prevention’s (CDC) COVID-19 travel advice, which states that “regardless of where you traveled or what you did during your trip,” after your trip you should: